mvolkmann/blog/src/smalltalk.md

 - Is there a way to revert changes to more than one method at a time?
 - Where is the `new` method defined?
 Does that explicitly call `initialize` on the newly created object?
+- Perhaps you should refer to most windows as browers.